Arthur-Helias/pfUI-LocationPlus/README.md

 # pfUI Location Plus

 An external module for pFUI inspired by [LocationPlus by Benik](https://github.com/Benik/LocationPlus) that adds a location panel, two coordinate frames, and two datatext panels.
-Most features from this addon can be configured!
+Most features from this addon can be configured in pfUI Config Menu -> Thirdparty -> Location Plus or by Ctrl+Clicking on the location panel!

 ## Features